Discover the best of Paris in 2 days with our definitive, carefully crafted Paris itinerary to make the most of your short time in the French capital.

 Le Potager de Charlotte – An Incredible plant-based restaurant for a delicious, sophisticated meal in Paris.
 They pride themselves on using local, seasonal ingredients and the food here is classy, delicious and healthy.
 Make sure not to miss a meal here.
 Open for dinner only and it’s also best to make a reservation in advance.
 12 Rue Louise-Emilie de la Tour d’Auvergne and also another branch in the 17th ar.

-Le Potager du Marais – The best place to come from classic French dishes made plant-based.
-Come here for the classic French onion soup, Bourguignon without the beef, hearty stews and to finish, plant-based crème brûlée or Tarte Tatin.
-All food here is homemade and there are many gluten-free options too.
+Le Potager du Marais – The best place to come for classic French dishes made plant-based.
+Come here for the classic French onion soup, Bourguignon without the beef, hearty stews, and to finish, plant-based crème brûlée or Tarte Tatin.
+All food here is homemade, and there are many gluten-free options too.
 26 rue Saint Paul

 Day One